VainF/Torch-Pruning/README.md

 ### 2. High-level Pruners

 Leveraging the DependencyGraph, we developed several high-level pruners in this repository to facilitate effortless pruning.
 By specifying the desired channel sparsity, you can prune the entire model and fine-tune it using your own training code.
-For detailed information on this process, we encourage you to consult the [tests/test_pruner.py](tests/test_pruner.py) file.
+For detailed information on this process, we encourage you to consult the [this tutorial](https://github.com/VainF/Torch-Pruning/blob/master/tutorials/1%20-%20Customize%20Your%20Own%20Pruners.ipynb).
 Additionally, you can find more practical examples in [benchmarks/main.py](benchmarks/main.py).

 ```python
 import torch